OvercastCommunity/CommunityMaps/.github/ISSUE_TEMPLATE/map-submission.md

 - [ ] I have [pruned](https://pgm.dev/docs/guides/packaging/pruning-chunks) the map
 - [ ] I have assigned a license to the map
 - [ ] I have created an XML file
+- [ ] I have created an map image
+- [ ] I have uploaded the map zip file to a file sharing service
-- [ ] The map has been tested locally
+- [ ] The map has been tested locally to make sure it works

 # Map Name
 What is the map called?